 Service dogs need to be familiar with the environment they’ll be working in.
 They should know where the buttons and levers on appliances and doors are located.
 Your pup should also learn to walk next to you without pulling, tugging or getting distracted!
-As time progresses, you can teach him advanced skills like running between your legs for protection.
+You can teach him advanced skills like running between your legs for protection as time progresses.

 7. Dress Practice

 Service dogs may be required to wear vests, bandanas, or other equipment.
 Practice putting these on your pup before you take him out in public!
 This will help him get used to the equipment and prevent discomfort when you’re in crowded spaces.

 Many trainers will tell you that training is only half of what it takes to make a good service dog.
 Your pup should be trained and ready for anything, but it won’t matter if he’s not obedient outside training hours, it won’t matter!
 Practice obedience around the house and in crowded situations so you can trust him off-leash.

 9. Public Access